Everything you need to know about buying a used car:

 What’s the right used car for you?

 Deciding which vehicle you should buy will depend on your needs, your budget and personal preferences.
 Consider which features are necessities, and which are luxuries.
 Evaluate a car’s make/model, price, fuel economy, safety rating, size, driving experience and resale value.
-Determine which used car is best for you.

 Where to look for a pre-owned vehicle

 To find a used car near you check out resources like online listings, consumer reports, your local newspaper’s classified section, print buying guides and public auctions.
 Don’t forget to visit your local dealership to check out their inventory, as they constantly get new stock.
-Find out where to shop for a used car.

 What’s the car worth?